NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 ### Tier 5

-No current support, but previous support of clear path to add support
+No current support, but previous support or clear path to add support

 * `aarch64-darwin`